 It is a latin American country located in the central zone of South America.
 Its territory is politically subdivided into 17 departments and one capital district, its capital is the city of Asuncion.

 In 2015, the income was US $ 4,427, wich increased to US $ 4,655 in 2016

 What are the main production and export sectors?

 The agricultural, commercial and service sectors.
 The industrial sector is moderately developed, and is mainly based on the processing of agricultural and livestock goods.

 What are the main industries?

-The pharmaceutical industry, the metalworking industry and the largest industry continues to be the production of electric power.
+The pharmaceutical industry, metalworking industry and electric power production.

 What is the capacity of electric power generation?